 Note that your survey can constantly be changing, which will allow you to keep getting deeper insights into your visitors and customers.
 One survey may reveal insights that you decide to pursue with questions in subsequent surveys.

-Use 4Q to ask your visitors why they visited you, and whether their visit was successful.
+Use iPerceptions to ask your visitors why they visited you, and whether their visit was successful.

-Web analytics guru Avinash Kaushik suggests that you survey your visitors as they leave your website.
+Web analytics expert Avinash Kaushik suggests that you survey your visitors as they leave your website.
 Here are the incredibly useful questions he proposes you ask:

 Question 1: Based on today’s visit, how would you rate your site experience overall?